risqiutama/risqiutama.github.io/_pages/publications.md

 ---
 Please find the full list of my papers on [my Google Scholar profile](https://scholar.google.com/citations?user=7wZkVT8AAAAJ&hl=en).

+The journal rank (Q4-Q1) and the conference rank (C-A*) are retrived from [ScimagoJR](https://www.scimagojr.com/) and [CORE](http://www.core.edu.au/) respectively.
+Note that a higher conference rank does not indicate a higher impact factor (e.g., ICRA is considered the most impactful publication venue in the field of [robotics](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_robotics) although it only got CORE Rank B).

 =====

 <b>[DeepTIO: A Deep Thermal-Inertial Odometry with Visual Hallucination](https://risqiutama.github.io/publication/deeptio_ral_2020) </b>